EvidentSecurity/esp-sdk-java/docs/StatsApi.md

 <a name="latestForTeams"></a>
 # **latestForTeams**
-> PaginatedCollection latestForTeams(filter, page, include)
+> PaginatedCollection latestForTeams(include, filter, page)

-Stats for teams
+Statistics for teams

-A successful call to this API returns all the stats for the most recent report of each team accessible by the given API key
+A successful call to this API returns all the statistics for the most recent report of each team accessible by the given API key

 ### Example
 ```java